nestjs/docs.nestjs.com/content/techniques/sql.md

 > info **Hint** Learn more about the data source options [here](https://typeorm.io/data-source-options).

-Once this is done, the TypeORM `DataSource` and `EntityManager` objects will be available to inject across the entire project (without needing to import any modules), for example:
+Once this is done, the TypeORM `DataSource` and `EntityManager` objects will be available to inject across the entire Nest application's dependency tree (without needing to import any modules), for example:

 ```typescript
 @@filename(app.module)